xurion/ffxi-map-dats/README.md

 Before you install anything, make a backup of your DAT files.
 Do this by taking a copy of the following directories:

 * ...\FINAL FANTASY XI\ROM\17

-* More will follow as more maps are created
+**Note: More will follow as more maps are covered**

 ## Installation

-Copy all files to the FINAL FANTASY XI directory and choose to overwrite.
+Copy all files to the FINAL FANTASY XI directory and choose to overwrite/replace.

 ## Legal
 * All trademarks or registered trademarks are the property of their respective owners.